TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 119/Psalms 119.124.md

 ---

-Deal with thy servant according unto thy lovingkindness, And teach me thy statutes.
+Deal with your servant according to your loving kindness.
+Teach me your statutes.